n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.vectorstorezep.md

 Use the Zep Vector Store to interact with Zep vector databases.
 You can insert documents into a vector database, get many documents from a vector database, and retrieve documents to provide them to a retriever connected to a chain.

 On this page, you'll find the node parameters for the Zep Vector Store node, and links to more resources.
-It has been done before.

 !!! note "Credentials"
     You can find authentication information for this node [here](/integrations/builtin/credentials/zep/).